forax/hack-commit-push-2021-openjdk/README.md

 # hack-commit-push-2021-openjdk
-The repository with the information about the session about patching the OpenJDK at hack-commit-push 2021
+The repository with the information about the session about patching the OpenJDK (Java reference implementation) at hack-commit-push 2021

   https://hack-commit-pu.sh/